K-ai30/Google-Books-Search/README.md

 ### Notes

 I started building this application in an effort to achieve a minimum viable product (MVP).
-To that end, we hope to achieve some future dated development ideas that will enhance the functionality and user engagement within the application.
+To that end, I hope to achieve some future dated development ideas that will enhance the functionality and user engagement within the application.

 ### Author